 Accenture’s Global Customer Pulse Survey found that customers are increasingly frustrated with the level of service they experience: 91% because they have to contact a company multiple times for the same reason, 90% by being put on hold for a long time, and 89% by having to repeat their issue to multiple representatives.
-If a customer has to exert a lot of effort to find help, that’s a negative experience, and a flawed customer journey.
+If a customer has to exert a lot of effort to find help, that’s a negative experience and a flawed customer journey.
 Support should be at the forefront of your business.
-Fonolo has understood this from day one with its Web, Mobile, and In-Call Rescue solutions.
+Fonolo has understood this from day one with its Call-Back solutions.
 But if you refuse to track the customer journey, there’s no way to tell which customers you’re losing because of this simple problem.
 Not convinced?
-Here are some fantastic resources to help clear things up: https://fonolo.com/resources/#datasheets
+Here are some fantastic resources to help clear things up: https://fonolo.com/resources/datasheets

 Risk #2 – Low Satisfaction Levels when Navigating from Channel-to-Channel

 Let’s say a customer wants to deposit a cheque into their bank account.
 Previously, customers had to visit their nearest bank branch and deposit it manually.
-Now, many large banks have developed ways for customers to automatically deposit cheques through photo detection using a bank’s mobile app.
+Now, many large banks have developed ways for customers to automatically deposit cheques through photodetection using a bank’s mobile app.
 This strategy did not emerge overnight; the financial industry realized there was a channel issue in the customer journey and they needed to solve it.
-Years ago, Amazon discovered that a 100 millisecond increase in speed equaled a 1% ($1.6 billion) revenue increase.
+Years ago, Amazon discovered that a 100-millisecond increase in speed equalled a 1% ($1.6 billion) revenue increase.
 Again, the less time and effort it takes your customers to complete a transaction and move across channels, the better.